Skip to main content

 • Waiting until the day before a ride is needed.

-• Assuming you are over income without applying or asking.
+• Assuming you are over income without asking.

-• Throwing away benefit notices before reading appeal dates.
+• Throwing away benefit notices before checking appeal dates.

 • Using only online forms when a phone call would be easier.